-Then I learned that different setting on my camera did different things and I practised some more.
+Then I learned that different settings on my camera did different things and I practised some more.
 I now look at the pictures I took last year that I thought were wonderful and toss them.

-As I go forward… my process is getting more fine tuned as I learn what to do in the different light situation and with what speed and get to know my camera’s limitations.
+As I go forward… my process is getting more fine-tuned as I learn what to do in the different light situation and with what speed and get to know my camera’s limitations.

 I found I needed help with the next step and took a workshop with Nature Photographer Glenn Bartley.